-Trump, Putin to speak amid ongoing tensions
+Trump, Putin speak amid ongoing tensions

 - Russia has condemned the US attack on a Syrian air base last month

-Washington (CNN)President Donald Trump on Tuesday will speak with Russian President Vladimir Putin by phone, the first call between the two leaders since the US launched a missile strike against a Syrian regime air base last month.
+Washington (CNN)President Donald Trump and Russian President Vladimir Putin spoke by phone Tuesday about the war in Syria for the first time since Trump ordered a missile strike against a Syrian regime air base last month.

+The White House said in a statement that Trump and Putin discussed the need to "end the violence" in Syria and discussed Trump's proposal to create safe zones.
+The two leaders also discussed terrorism in the Middle East more broadly and the dangers of the North Korean nuclear program, the White House said.

+Trump agreed to send a representative to Syrian cease-fire talks in Kazakhstan that begin on Wednesday.

+"President Trump and President Putin agreed that the suffering in Syria has gone on for far too long and that all parties must do all they can to end the violence," the White House said in a statement.
+"The conversation was a very good one."

-The phone call will be the third between the two leaders since Trump took office in January and comes as relations between the US and Russia have once again soured despite Trump's expressed desire to improve ties between the two countries.
+The phone call was the third between the two leaders since Trump took office in January and comes as relations between the US and Russia have once again soured despite Trump's expressed desire to improve ties between the two countries.

 Russia condemned the US attack on a Syrian air base last month and briefly suspended a line of communication with the US military set up to avoid collisions between the two countries' air forces over Syrian air space.
 The Russian government has also refused to accept the international consensus that Syria carried out a chemical attack on its own civilians -- which prompted the US strike.